ietf-rats/charter/ietf-rats-charter.md

 # Scope and Problem Statement

-The RATS model assumes there are system components (e.g., a device, or a device's sub-components) that are relied upon by relying parties to operate in an intended way and/or have intended characteristics.
+The RATS model assumes there are system components (e.g., a device, or a device's sub-components) that relying parties can put trust into system components based on evidence how these operate in an intended way and/or have intended characteristics.

 The problem addressed by the working group is that there is no common way to create and process attestation evidence in a meaningful and believable manner while also supporting relying parties of different manufactures and origin.
 The challenge is to create syntactic and semantic interoperability to foster a spectrum of attestation ecosystems with respect to: